SnpM/scraipe/docs/get_started/bundled_components.md

 # Bundled Components
-Scraipe features a powerful set of scrapers and analyzers that we are continuously expanding.
+Scraipe features a powerful collection of scrapers and analyzers that we are continuously expanding.

 Components with a caret^ require dependencies in the `scraipe[extended]` subpackage.